 ||Senior Instructor 1

-The World Languages and Cultures Program offers language instruction in French, German, Japanese, Spanish and American Sign Language.
+The World Languages and Cultures Program offers language instruction in Spanish and American Sign Language.
 Students from any discipline on campus can take language courses to enhance their major program, improve their language proficiency, and prepare them for a variety of professional and international careers and opportunities.

-World language courses range from beginning language in all languages to the advanced study of culture, literature, and language in French and Spanish.
+World language courses range from beginning language in American Sign Language and Spanish to the advanced study of culture, literature, and language in Spanish.
 Through special arrangements, students may pursue courses in Native American languages working directly with tribal linguists.
 In all languages, students may complement their language studies by participating in a wide array of study abroad and international internship opportunities.

 Students may major in Spanish Language and Culture.
 The Spanish Language and Culture degree is an excellent complement to a second major in many fields, adding valuable linguistic and cultural competency and international or multicultural experience to knowledge in other disciplines The Spanish Language and Culture degree combines the study of language, literature, and culture with practical experience through a community-based work experience or an international internship.
 The Spanish Language and Culture degree is also available through the Accelerated Baccalaureate program.

 Students studying a language can major in International Studies.
 For more information about the International Studies degree, click here .

 After earning a bachelor’s degree, students may earn a basic teaching license in Spanish at the secondary level through the School of Education’s Master of Arts in Teaching.

 In Spanish, the SOU Summer Language Institute offers an intensive graduate program for middle school, high school, and community college teachers leading to a Master of Arts in French Language Teaching or Spanish Language Teaching.
 The program allows teachers to complete the master’s degree over the course of three summers.
 The Spanish Summer Language Institutes take place in Guanajuato, Mexico.